sillsdev/web-languageforge/README.md

 ## Updating dependencies ##

 Occasionally developers need to update composer or npm.
-If something isn't working after a recent code change, try to update the dependencies:
+If something isn't working after a recent code change, try to update the dependencies using `./refreshDeps.sh lf` or `./refreshDeps sf`.
+If you know what has changed you can manually run some of the steps below.

 ### Update npm packages ###